liorfranko/base-app/README.md

 ![](argocd.png)

 ## It works on 5 concepts:
-1. A Rollout object is in use instaed of a deployment.
+1. An Argo Rollout object is in use instaed of a deployment.
 2. A `checksum/config` annotation is added to the Rollout to trigger a rollout based on a configmap change for [for more information click here](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments).
 3. The configmap name ends with a hashed suffix.
 4. On every deploy a [configmap-attacher](https://github.com/liorfranko/configmap-attacher) Job runs and attach the configmaps to the ReplicaSet's, using [ownerRefrence](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).